sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

 MySQL Connection
 ================

-Sparkflows provides the capability to create MySQL Connection and use the connection to access various resources.
+Sparkflows provides the capability to create MySQL connection and use the connection to access various resources.

 Connections can be created at various levels:

 * Global  : Everyone has access to these connections
 * Group   : Users belonging to a group will only have access to these connections
 * Project : The owner of the project and the groups with which the project has been shared with have access to these connections

 Below are steps on how to create MySQL Connection: